NAUMathStat/problem-of-the-week/index.md

 <p>
 The contest is open to all undergraduates at Northern Arizona University.
 Solutions are due at midnight of every Wednesday.
 <p>
-Submit your solutions to <a href="https://forms.gle/LgCLL5vhwUn6h5eA7">this Googl form</a> as a pdf or jpg of either typed or neatly handwritten and scanned work.
+Submit your solutions to <a href="https://forms.gle/LgCLL5vhwUn6h5eA7">this Google form</a> as a pdf or jpg of either typed or neatly handwritten and scanned work.
 If you don't have access to a scanner use a phone app like
 CamScanner or Adobe Scan.

 <p>The answers should be clearly and logically explained.
 The goal is to write mathematics, not to